countable/node-dogecoin/README.md

 `npm install node-dogecoin`

-## Bounties

-[Dogecoin](http://www.dogecoin.com) donation address is DE4isu3m2RBma7nGEwnaX8cu4Y2m2J2g8Q

-Donations in [dogecoin](http://www.dogecoin.com) will be used for bounties.
-The first bounty will be awarded for creating a unit test suite.
-As a side note: I encourage all GitHub repository owners to post a donation address so their community can easily support development financially.
-If you accept donations at your repository, [I'll send you a reward!](http://www.reddit.com/r/dogecoindev/comments/203ojs/add_a_dogecoin_donation_link_in_your_github_repo/)

 ## Examples

 Some code examples follow below, but for more complete examples, see [these snippets](https://github.com/brotchie/dogecoin-code-snippets), or this [wallet app](https://github.com/countable/dogelet) which was created to to test this module.